dulre159/lunarlanderv2_ddpg_dai/README.md

-This repo contains my implementation of DQN and DDPG RL alghorithms.
+This repo contains my implementation of DQN and DDPG RL algorithms.

 The purpose of this code is limited to the project for my exam of DAI (Distributed Artificial Intelligence).